z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 The profile with `'640x360x90'` with 90 FPS is not valid.

 ## Launch VSLAM
 Now that your installation is complete, let's launch VSLAM.
 We are assuming that you already installed `ros_humble-isaac-ros-example` and `ros-humble-isaac-ros-realsense` for the previous Assinments.
-If the get the message saying that the "realsense camera was not found", unplug and then replug the camera cable.
-There is software fix for this issue, but let's not worry about it for the time being.
+If you get a message saying that the "realsense camera was not found", unplug and then replug the camera cable (There is software fix for this issue, but let's not worry about it for the time being).
 ```shell
 cd /workspaces/isaac_ros_dev
 ```